Hybrid-Performance-Method/interval/README.md

       with:
         notebook: notebook.ipynb
         parameters: parameters.yml
+        requirements: "package1==1.0.0 package2==1.1.0"
         secret: ${{ secret.MY_SECRETS }}
 ```
 # Parameters

 - Interval takes a parameters input as a `parameters.yml` file (not `.yaml`) or a yaml string.
 See [papermill](https://github.com/nteract/papermill) for more details on notebook parameterization.

+# Requirements

+- It's often desirable to package notebooks with all of their requirements and install them in the first code cell.

+- If additional requirements need to be stated outside of the noteboook it can be provided as a space delimited string.
+Please state versions.

 # Secrets